These garden patio ideas are aimed at anyone who wants to create the perfect living or dining space outdoors.

-Below, we showcase inspiring patio garden ideas to help you kickstart your design.
-For more backyard ideas, don't miss our main guide.
+Below, we showcase inspiring patio ideas to help you kickstart your design and inspire new garden ideas for your outdoor retreat.

-1. Make a patio an extension of your indoor living space
+1. Make your patio ideas an extension of your indoor living space

 Marking a defined threshold between the end of one room and the beginning of the other is a good place to start.
 The choice becomes more dependent on which room leads onto the outdoor space.